-Oregon Caves Chateau was built in 1932 and it still has the same rustic atmosphere that it did back then.
+Oregon Caves Chateau was built in 1932 and still has the same rustic atmosphere as it did back then.

-Guests say they start feeling uneasy as soon as they lay eyes on the building!
+Guests say they start feeling uneasy as soon as they see the building!
 This continues to build as you climb the narrow staircase to the upper floors.

 Highway 101 is a stunning stretch of highway along Oregon’s coast.
-However, it may look beautiful, but it has a darker side.
+It may look beautiful, but it has a darker side.

-Since the early sixties there have been reports of people seeing a man with a bandaged face appearing at the side of the road.
+Since the early sixties, there have been reports of people seeing a man with a bandaged face appear at the side of the road.

-Some say that he has even been glimpsed sitting in their back seat via the rear view mirror, but when they turn around he is gone!
+Some say they have even glimpsed him sitting in their back seat through their rearview mirror, but when they turn around, he is gone!

-The Oregon Vortex was originally known to Native Americans as ‘The Forbidden Ground’ largely because of their belief that evils spirits roamed the land.
+The Oregon Vortex was originally known to Native Americans as ‘The Forbidden Ground’ largely because they believed that evil spirits roamed the land.
 It is said that their horses would shy away and refuse to enter the area.

 A house was built on the land, but it has sunk into the ground at a diagonal.
-However, despite this anyone who stands inside the house finds themselves standing perfectly upright!
+However, despite this, anyone inside the house stands perfectly upright!

 It has also been said that people appear to change height inside what is believed to be a vortex!

-Is this really a rift in space and/or time or is there some other explanation?
+Is this a rift in space and/or time, or is there another explanation?

-9. Hot Lake Hotel & Hot Springs, La Grande
+4. The Lodge at Hot Lake Springs, La Grande

-The Hot Springs in La Grande, Oregon have a long and colorful history.
+The Hot Springs in La Grande, Oregon, has a long and colorful history.
 They were initially a place of healing for Native Americans until the settlers came along and built a hotel on the land in the 1840s.

-By the 1920s it had been converted into a medical facility and later an insane asylum and a retirement home.
-It began to fall into disrepair and in 1991 it was closed temporarily.
-This is when the first reports of paranormal activity began to surface.
+By the 1920s, it had been converted into a medical facility and later an insane asylum and a retirement home.
+It began to fall into disrepair, and in 1991, it was closed temporarily.
+This was when the first reports of paranormal activity began to surface.

-There is now a hotel on the land and staff report hearing piano music even although there is no piano in the building.
+There is now a hotel on the land, and staff report hearing piano music even though there is no piano in the building.

-The Oregon Institute of Technology was in use for many years and then was suddenly abandoned with little or no explanation given as to why!
-Some of the building was demolished and the remains soon fell into disrepair.
+The Oregon Institute of Technology was used for many years and suddenly abandoned with little or no explanation for why!
+Some of the building was demolished, and the remains soon fell into disrepair.

 However, there have been reports of strange activity around the area.
 The hill right next to the building is known to be a site where regular satanic ceremonies have been conducted.

-This is creepy enough, but there is also the reports of shadow figures, loud unexplained bangs and a very ominous presence.
+This is creepy enough, but there are also reports of shadow figures, loud, unexplained bangs, and an ominous presence.

-In the 1800s a woman was accused of witchcraft and was hanged for her supposed crimes.
-Immediately prior to her death she cursed the town of Lafayette, saying that it would burn to the ground three times!
+In the 1800s, a woman was accused of witchcraft and was hanged for her supposed crimes.
+Immediately before her death, she cursed the town of Lafayette, saying that it would burn to the ground three times!

-Since then, the entire town has burned down on two occasions, so it seems that the curse is not yet broken!
-Her ghost has also been spotted roaming not only the location in which she was hanged, but also Lafayette Cemetery where she was buried.
+Since then, the entire town has burned down twice, so the curse is not yet broken!
+Her ghost has also been spotted roaming not only the location in which she was hanged but also Lafayette Cemetery, where she was buried.

-It has been said that she lurks in the shadows and will scream at visitors, even going to far as to chase them out of the cemetery.
-Those who have been chased out often have razor like cuts across their backs, perhaps from her fingernails as she grabs at them?
+She has been said to lurk in the shadows and scream at visitors, even going as far as to chase them out of the cemetery.
+Those who have been chased out often have razor-like cuts across their backs, perhaps from her fingernails as she grabs at them.

-In the early 1900s Multnomah County Poor farm housed the unfortunate, the sick, the poor and the homeless.
+In the early 1900s, Multnomah County Poor Farm (what is now the Edgefield Hotel) housed the unfortunate, the sick, the poor, and the homeless.
 They could live on the farm in exchange for working on it.

-In 1990, a hotel, brewery and venue was built on the property and it is around that time that the paranormal activity was first reported.
+A hotel, brewery, and venue were built on the property in 1990, and around that time, paranormal activity was first reported.

-Room 215 in particular seems to be a bit of a hotspot and the hotel keeps a log book where guests can note down their paranormal experiences while staying at the hotel!
+Room 215, in particular, seems to be a bit of a hotspot, and the hotel keeps a log book where guests can note their paranormal experiences while staying there!

 Anna was returned to the house where she had lost both her love and her father and lived out the rest of her life there.
-Now it is said that she haunts the building along with her father and her lost love.
+Now, it is said that she haunts the building with her father and her lost love.

 People have reported seeing ghostly figures fighting around midnight.

-Portland’s Shanghai Tunnels are world famous.
-They run under this infamously haunted city as a reminder that in its early years, this was a dark and dangerous city.
+Portland’s Shanghai Tunnels are world-famous.
+They run under this infamously haunted city as a reminder that this was a dark and dangerous city in its early years.
 Men and women alike were tricked or drugged in the bars and brothels all over town and dragged into the tunnels before being bundled onto boats to serve as slaves.

-Oregon State Hospital originally opened in the 1800s as a general hospital, but over the years it got more and more crowded and eventually it was largely being used for insane and mentally handicapped.
+Oregon State Hospital originally opened in the 1800s as a general hospital.
+Still, over the years, it got more and more crowded, and eventually, it was largely being used for the insane and mentally handicapped.

-There are also tunnels under the hospital that were intended to be used for transporting the more dangerous patients, but which were rumoured to be used to conduct experiments on patients since nobody could hear them scream.
+There are also tunnels under the hospital that were intended to be used for transporting the more dangerous patients but were rumored to be used to conduct experiments on patients since nobody could hear them scream.

-Pittock Mansion is a huge 16,000 square foot building that was built in 1909 by Henry Pittock, the publisher of The Oregonian, and his wife Georgina.
-The couple died in 1918 and 1919, but the family remained living in the mansion until 1964.
+Pittock Mansion is a huge 16,000-square-foot building built in 1909 by Henry Pittock, the publisher of The Oregonian, and his wife, Georgina.
+The couple died in 1918 and 1919, but the family lived in the mansion until 1964.

-The house was then turned into a museum, but few people are aware that it is one of the most haunted places in Oregon.
+The house was then turned into a museum, but few people know it is one of the most haunted places in Oregon.

 The haunted nature of the property is more or less kept on the down low, but that hasn’t stopped tales of the ghosts slipping out!
-Apparently the Pittocks are still there and they often tidy up or move the furniture around!
+Apparently, the Pittocks are still there and often tidy up or move the furniture around!